Tiles have long been the wall and floor covering of choice when it comes to the bathroom.

 If tiling over wood, your floors will feel pleasantly warm underfoot.
 If, however, you are tiling over cement flooring, it may be worth investing in underfloor heating.

 Porcelain bathroom wall tiles are perfect for shower spaces, ceramic tiles are hard-wearing and polished marble mosaic bathroom wall tiles are artistic, elegant and eye-catching.

 Like the look of wood, but don't want to deal with the maintenance?
-Why not try wood effect tiles instead?
+Why not try wood effect tiles, like these from the Basswood range, instead?

 If you're searching for further advice on tiles and tiling, you've come to the right place.
 Either check out our bathroom tiles advice page or click on one of the links below: